simoneponcioni/HFE/02_CODE/src/docs/index.rst

-.. spline-mesher documentation master file, created by sphinx-quickstart on Sun Mar  5 23:08:13 2023.
+.. documentation master file, created by sphinx-quickstart on Sun Mar  5 23:08:13 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.